 For life insurance contracts with fixed and guaranteed terms, estimates are made in two stages.
 At the inception of the contracts, the Company determines assumptions in relation to future deaths, voluntary terminations, investment returns and administration expenses.
-These assumptions are used for calculating the liabilities during the life of the contract.
+Then, throughout the life of the contract, these assumptions are used for calculating the liabilities.
 A margin for risk and uncertainty is added to these assumptions.